-I'm an undergraduate at UC Berkeley majoring in Computer Science and Pure Mathematics.
+I'm a former undergraduate at UC Berkeley with a degree in Computer Science and Pure Mathematics.
 During my time at Berkeley, I've focused on a wide variety of subjects including Machine Learning, Deep Reinforcement Learning, Operating Systems, Combinatorial Algorithms, Real and Functional Analysis, and Abstract Algebra.
 I usually spend my day playing piano, solving math problems, programming something new, or (as of recently) playing go.
 I'll be primarily using my website to post my notes on some of the classes I've taken or posting some random insight to my blog.

 During the summer of 2019, I worked as a Software Development Intern at Amazon with the Treasure Truck team.
 My project was to create a web application for handling permissions to access an internal-use Android application.
 I wrote the frontend in Angular Typescript and backend with Spring Framework, while also working with a DynamoDB database which stored these permissions.

-Currently, I do research in Professor Jennifer Listgarten's lab which focuses on applying Machine Learning to Biology.
-The project that I am working on is a novel method to aggregate several datasets measured with possibly different calibrations and apply regression on all of these simultaneously while achieving better results than naively applying regression on the union of these datasets.
-The high level approach is to do so by computing the maximum likelihood model.
-This should ultimately be applicable to many biological datasets as datasets in biology are generally limited.
+I also did research in Professor Jennifer Listgarten's lab which focuses on applying Machine Learning to Biology.
+The project that I worked on is a novel method to aggregate several datasets measured with possibly different calibrations and apply regression on all of these simultaneously while achieving better results than naively applying regression on the union of these datasets.
+The high level idea of our approach was to do so by computing the maximum likelihood model.

 One of the first projects I've worked on was MIX.
 MIX is a hypothetical computer with a small memory space and simple assembly language that was designed by Donald Knuth in order to write his renown textbooks: The Art of Computer Programming.
 This was my first interaction with an assembly language, so I created an Assembler and Simulator for MIX.
 This was written completely in Java.